2016rshah/blog/posts/12-books-12-months-2021.md

 West Wind by Mary Oliver (July)
 A Thousand Mornings by Mary Oliver (July Bonus Round!)
 Voyage Along the Horizon by Javier Marías (July Bonus Round!)
+The Solace of Open Spaces by Gretel Ehrlich (August) What The Living Do by Marie Howe (September)
+Gulf Coast Journal of Literature and Fine Arts Vol. 34.1 (October) The Argonauts by Maggie Nelson (November)
+Incarnadine by Mary Szybist (December)
 ```

 See also: